 Our Chemical Business recognizes as cost of sales the costs for Turnarounds as they are incurred.
-Based on our current plan for Turnarounds for the remainder of 2014, we estimate that we will incur approximately \$3.5 million to \$4.5 million of these Turnaround costs.
+Based on our current plan for Turnarounds for the remainder of 2014, we estimate that we will incur approximately \$4.5 million to \$5.0 million of these Turnaround costs, most of which relates to our Cherokee Facility.
+Beginning in the third week of July, we began a 30-35 day Turnaround at the Cherokee Facility.
+The duration of this Turnaround is longer than normal due to the plan to replace certain long-lived components that are reaching the end of their normal useful life.
 However, it is possible that the actual costs could be significantly different from our estimates.
 These costs do not include the costs relating to lost absorption or reduced margins due to the associated plants being shut down.
-These costs also do not include maintenance and repair costs related to the current repairs and maintenance to bring the Pryor Facility back into production.
 We plan to fund these expenditures from our available working capital.